Char1ie215/Intruction-for-Bamboo-P1S-/Readme.md

 ### Step 1: Prepare Your 3D Model
 1. Ensure that your 3D model is in a compatible format, such as `.stl` or `.obj`.
-2. download Bamboo handy by scanning the QR code here:
+2. download Bamboo handy by scanning the QR code here(remember to open the bluetooth):

   ![image](https://github.com/user-attachments/assets/7ff87cfd-14ee-4c0b-af9a-83fd65998be9)

+  You can use this to monitor your 3d-printing.

+  Wifi: ViconRouter

+  Password: ViconRouter

 3. Import the model into the Bamboo Studio software.
 You could download it here: https://bambulab.com/en/download/studio